Skip to main content

 Growth Hormone Peptide Therapy

 Beyond traditional hormone replacement, peptide therapies represent a more targeted approach to enhancing physical wellness.
 Peptides are short chains of amino acids that act as signaling molecules.
-Growth hormone-releasing peptides stimulate the to produce its own growth hormone (GH) in a natural, pulsatile manner.
+Growth hormone-releasing peptides stimulate the pituitary gland to produce its own growth hormone (GH) in a natural, pulsatile manner.
 This is distinct from administering synthetic GH directly.

 Commonly used peptides include: